Reinforcement Learning from Hierarchical Critics: Method

-To propagate the critics in the hierarchies, we are the first to develop an HCA framework allowing a worker agent $i$ to receive multiple critics computed locally and globally.
-The manager agent is responsible for collecting broader observations and estimating the corresponding global critic, which will send to the worker agent.
+In terms of propagating the critics in the hierarchies, we are the first to develop an RL strategy from hierarchical critics allowing a worker agent $i$ to receive information from multiple critics computed both locally and globally.
+The manager is responsible for collecting the broader observations and estimating the corresponding global critic, which it sends to the worker agent.
+To clarify our proposed algorithm, we also show the pseudo-code of our proposed RLHC below.

-Furthermore, we demonstrate the HCA framework in Fig. 1, which is constructed by the two-level hierarchies with 1 manager agent and 2 worker agents.
-The local and global critics are implemented by the maximum function illustrated in the 'multiple-critic assignment'.
-For simplicity, the experiments presented in this study, it is generally used two-level hierarchies such as a multi-agent hierarchy with up to 2 manager agents and 4 worker agents for competition.
-To clarify our proposed framework clearly, we also show the pseudo-code of our proposed HCA-PPO algorithm as follows.

-Here, we applied the HCA framework in the PPO, called HCA-PPO, or simply HCA framework.
-The successfully trained HCA-PPO model requires tuning of the trained hyper-parameters, which is beneficial to the output of the training process containing the optimised policy.
-We also set different sizes of observation spaces to train different types of manager.
-This investigation allows the involvement of the critic from the manager to improve the training performance.
+Here, we apply the RLHC algorithm in the PPO.
+The successfully trained RLHC model requires tuning of the trained hyperparameters, which is beneficial for the output of the training process containing the optimised policy.
+This investigation allows criticism from the manager to improve the training performance.

-For the modified state value function we proposed, the manager and worker share the actors, but they provide the different critics from the two layers (we consider it is hierarchical), which correspond to the arrows and maximum function in Fig. 1.
-The manager receives the share action space from the worker, but the manager only provides a high-level critic to the worker.
-This new framework allows us to estimate multiple critics from different levels, which would further use weighted approaches to fuse critics from different layers and consider optimising the temporal scaling of critics in separate layers.
+Furthermore, we draw Fig. 1 as a simplification to demonstrate the RLHC algorithm constructed using a two-level hierarchy for one worker agent with a manager.
+The local and global critics are implemented by the maximum function illustrated in the ``learning in multicritics''.
+For the modified state value function we propose, the manager and worker share the actors, but they provide different critics from the two layers (we consider it hierarchical), which correspond to the arrows and the maximum function in Fig. 1.
+The manager receives the shared action space from the worker but provides only high-level criticism to the worker.
+This strategy not only allows us to estimate the value of multiple critics from different levels but also further allows the use of weighted approaches to fuse critics from different layers or to optimise the temporal scaling of critics in separate layers.
+For simplicity, the experiments in the following section presented in this study generally use two-level hierarchies, such as a multi-agent hierarchy with up to 2 managers and 4 worker agents for competition.